 The king moves exactly like a chess king: one step in any direction.
 In kanji piece sets, the king with a dot, 玉將 gyokushō, is the black player, while the king without, 王將 ōshō, is the white player.

 This is the only piece in the internationalized set to maintain its kanji form, 王.
 In these sets, the color black or white is also depicted in this piece.
 The wooden set uses a bar below the 王.

 The rook moves exactly like a chess rook: any number of squares orthogonally.
 The international piece depicts a chariot, which refers to the Japanese name “flying chariot.”
 In English, the name rook is based off the Persian word for chariot.
 This is the most valuable unpromoted piece in the game, excluding the king.

 The bishop moves exactly like a chess bishop: any number of squares diagonally.
 The international piece depicts a traditional hat worn by a Japanese official.
-The is the second most valuable unpromoted piece in the game, excluding the king.
+The bishop is the second most valuable unpromoted piece in the game, excluding the king.

 The dragon king is a promoted rook, which gains the king’s moves on top of a rook’s.
 This is the most valuable piece in the game, excluding the king.